ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 Consequently, for these two meaningfully interact within the context of Remote Attestation, a Verifier must be able to parse detailed Evidence from an Attester and then assert different aspects trustworthiness interpretable by a Relying Party.

 Specific claims for which a Verifier will assert trustworthiness have been defined in this section.
 These are known as Trustworthiness Claims.
 These claims have been designed to enable a common understanding between a broad array of Attesters, Verifiers, and Relying Parties.
 The following set of design principles have been applied in the Trustworthiness Claim definitions:

 1. Expose a small number of Trustworthiness Claims.

    Reason: a plethora of similar Trustworthiness Claims will result in divergent choices made on which to support between different Verifiers.
 This would place a lot of complexity in the Relying Party as it would be up to the RP (and its policy language) to enable normalization across rich but incompatible Verifier object definitions.

 2. Each Trustworthiness Claim should enumerate only the specific states that could viably result in a different outcome after the Policy for Attestation Results has been applied.

    Reason: by explicitly disallowing the standardization of enumerated states which cannot easily be connected to a use case, we avoid forcing implementers from making incompatible guesses on what these states might mean.

-3. Verifier and RP developers need explicit definitions of *each* state in order to accomplish the goals of (1) and (2).
+3. Verifier and RP developers need explicit definitions of each state in order to accomplish the goals of (1) and (2).

    Reason: without such guidance, the Verifier will append plenty of raw supporting info.
 The  relieves the Verifier of making the hard decisions.
 Of course, this raw info will be mostly non-interpretable and therefore non-actionable by the RP.

-4. We do need extensibility for (1) and (2).
-But Verifier generated claims should be worked in the WG and managed via the RFC process, rather than being in a separately maintained Attester Claims list.
+4. Support standards and non-standard extensibility for (1) and (2).

+   Reason: The need is obvious.
+Verifier generated claims should be worked in the WG and managed via the RFC process, rather than being in a separately maintained Attester Claims list.
 This will keep a tight lid on extensions which must be considered by the RP's policy language.

 These design principles are important to keep the number of Verifier generated claims low, and to retain the complexity in the Verifier rather than the RP.

 ### Enumeration Encoding

 Per design principle (2), each Trustworthiness claim will only expose specific values.
 To simplify the processing of these enumerations by the Relying Party, the enumeration will be encoded as a signed 8 bit integer, and will follow these guidelines:

 * Value 1: The Verifier affirms the Attester supports this aspect of trustworthiness.
-* Value between 1 and 127: The Verifier does not support this aspect of trustworthiness, with each value representing a specific standardized reason for the detrimental appraisal finding.
+* Values between 1 and 127: The Verifier does not support this aspect of trustworthiness, with each value representing a specific standardized reason for the detrimental appraisal finding.
 * Values less than 0: Verifier does not support this aspect of trustworthiness, with each value representing a specific non-standardized reason for the detrimental appraisal finding.
 * Value 0: The Verifier makes no assertions about this Trustworthiness Claim.
 (Note: This is semantically equivalent to the Verifier making no Trustworthiness Claim of this type.
 And the RP's Appraisal Policy for Attestation Results SHOULD NOT make any distinction between a Trustworthiness Claim with enumeration '0', and no Trustworthiness Claim being provided.)